-Selective Distribution is a type of distribution that lies between intensive and exclusive distribution.
-This basically involves using more than one, but lesser than all the intermediaries who carry the company’s products.
+Selective Distribution is a type of distribution strategy that lies and operates between intensive and exclusive distribution.
+Selective Distribution involves using more than one, but lesser than all the intermediaries and distributors who carry the company’s products on a basis of a company specific set of rules.
 Mostly furniture, television and home appliance brands are distributed in this manner.

 The best examples would be of Whirlpool and General Electric who sell their major appliances through dealer networks and selected large retailers.
 They develop a good working relationship with these selected channel partners and expect a better-than-average selling effort.